Nuclear workers kept in dark on Fukushima hazard pay

 In Buenos Aires in early September, Abe told the International Olympic Committee that the water leaks from Fukushima were "under control," a remark that attracted widespread criticism from opposition lawmakers and environmental activists back home.

 By late October, after Tokyo was awarded the Games, Abe's PR team was battling negative publicity over working conditions at Fukushima, the two team members said.
-Abuses at the plant were outlined in a report by Reuters that exposed illegal labor practices as well as the involvement of organized crime in providing workers for the clean-up.
-[ID:nL4N0HS0UJ]
+Abuses at the plant were outlined in a report by Reuters that exposed illegal labour practices as well as the involvement of organised crime in providing workers for the clean-up.

 The government encouraged Tepco to take action, partly in response to the reports.
 That led to Hirose's announcement in November to double hazard pay, according to one of the people on the PR team.